reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 {{% info title="HTTP `OPTIONS` Facts" %}}

-The `OPTION` method is used to make a preflight request to the server.
-A preflight request is a request that is sent to the server to determine if the actual request is allowed.
-The server will respond to the preflight request with a list of the HTTP methods that are allowed.
+We use the `OPTION` method to make a preflight request to the server.
+A preflight request is a request we send to the server to determine if the server allows the actual request.
+The server will respond to the preflight request with a list of the HTTP methods it allows.
 The browser will then send the actual request if the requested method is in the list.
 The server also includes a message that indicates the allowed origin, methods, and headers.

-The `Access-Control-Allow-Methods` header is required for cross-origin resource sharing (`CORS`). `CORS` is a security mechanism that prevents websites from accessing resources from other domains.
+We need header `Access-Control-Allow-Methods` for cross-origin resource sharing (`CORS`). `CORS` is a security mechanism that prevents websites from accessing resources from other domains.

-The `Access-Control-Allow-Methods` header tells the browser which HTTP methods are allowed when accessing the resource.
+The `Access-Control-Allow-Methods` header tells the browser list of allowed HTTP methods when accessing the resource.

 {{% /info %}}